alanxpto/Places/README.md

 The app follows Clean Architecture with MVVM.

-The **Domain** layer contains the core entities (`Location`, `LocationResponse`, `LocationsResponse`) and the interfaces that define how location data is fetched, exposed via `LocationsRepositoryAPI`.
+The **Domain** layer contains the core entities (`Location`, `LocationResponse`, `LocationsResponse`) and the interfaces that define how location data is fetched, exposed via `RemoteLocationsRepository`.

 The **Presentation** layer contains the business logic (ViewModels).
 It fetches data from the domain interfaces, prepares it for presentation, and exposes observable state to the views.